RiceAstroparticleLab/RiceAstroparticleLab.github.io/index.md

 ### Understanding the Universe with Data and Dark Matter Detectors

 Our research group focuses on using advanced computational methods to explore cosmic mysteries, specifically the nature of **dark matter**, an invisible substance that makes up most of the universe's mass.
-We develop tools that bridge **computer science** and **physics**, a unique approach known as (translational computer science)[https://ieeexplore.ieee.org/document/9547673].
+We develop tools that bridge **computer science** and **physics**, a unique approach known as [translational computer science](https://ieeexplore.ieee.org/document/9547673).
 This approach allows us to create new computational techniques while working on critical questions about the universe.

 #### Probing Dark Matter with the XENON Experiments
 Our team is a founding member of the [XENON Collaboration](https://www.xenonnt.org/), a group of researchers from around the world using detectors located deep underground in Italy to search for dark matter.
 These detectors are some of the most sensitive ever made and have helped rule out many theories about dark matter.
 We use a special type of detector called a **liquid xenon time-projection chamber**, which allows us to detect faint signals from particles passing through Earth.